 Our Education Program

-Feline Rescue volunteers work with the public to educate them about issues related to overpopulation and responsible pet ownership.
+Feline Rescue volunteers work with the public to provide educate regarding pet overpopulation and responsible pet ownership.

 Board of Directors